 The Living Standards domain measures the level and distribution of Canadians’ income and wealth by monitoring poverty rates, income fluctuations, labour market security and job quality.
 It also considers basic necessities such as food security and affordable housing.

 Eight headline indicators are grouped into four components of the domain framework.
-The framework components include: (1) Average and median income; (2) Income and wealth distribution; (3) Income volatility; and, (4) Economic security.
+The framework components include: (1) Average and median income and wealth; (2) Income and wealth distribution; (3) Income volatility; and, (4) Economic security.

 |Average and median income and wealth|